palewire/news-homepages/_site/gettingstarted.md

 pipenv run playwright install --with-deps chromium
 ```

 You're ready to work.
 Try a screenshot with the `screenshot.py` command.
-As with other commands, it expects you pass in the Twitter handle of the target site.
+As with other commands, it expects you pass in the unique handle of the target site.
 The supported sites are listed in [`newshomepages/sources/sites.csv`](https://github.com/palewire/news-homepages/blob/main/newshomepages/sources/sites.csv).
 We use them as a unique identifier across the project.

 ```bash
 pipenv run python -m newshomepages.screenshot latimes